simurgh9/simurgh9.github.io/raw/excerpt.md

 welcome" after a meal, and that the fear of God was to go to communion once a year.
 That's what I saw.
 And I laughed.

-> Søren Kierkegaard, _Either/Or: A Fragment of Life_.
+_Either/Or: A Fragment of Life_.

+― Søren Kierkegaard

 <!-- You experience a strange warmth and protection when you look at the -->
 <!-- merciless winter outside the window from a nearby desk where you just -->
 <!-- wrote a (mathematical) proof as impregnable as it is elegant.
 It's -->
 <!-- almost as if God gazes down at you and says, "Quod Erat -->
 <!-- Demonstrandum". -->
 <!-- You feel stupid?
 Good, that is the first step at getting -->
 <!-- smarter.
 Those who never feel stupid, stay stupid. -->